STAND. COM. REP. NO. 1086

 President of the Senate

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO THE HAWAIIAN LANGUAGE,"
+"A BILL FOR AN ACT RELATING TO THE BOARD OF AGRICULTURE,"

-Your Committee received testimony in support of this measure from the Office of Hawaiian Affairs, Hawai‘i Civil Rights Commission, and four individuals.
-Your Committee received comments on this measure from two individuals.
+Your Committees received testimony in support of this measure from the Department of Hawaiian Home Lands, Office of Hawaiian Affairs, and Kawaihapai Ohana.
+Your Committees received testimony in opposition to this measure from two individuals.
+Your Committees received comments on this measure from the Department of Agriculture.

-As affirmed by the record of votes of the members of your Committee on Culture, Arts, & International Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1413, S.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1413, S.D.
-2, H.D.
-1, and be referred to your Committee on Judiciary & Hawaiian Affairs.
+As affirmed by the records of votes of the members of your Committees on Agriculture and Environment and Hawaiian Affairs that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 756, H.D.
+2, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 756, H.D.
+2, S.D.
+1, and be referred to your Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committees on Agriculture and Environment and Hawaiian Affairs,